-In the second year, foundation work continues and extends into transformation.
-Basic tools are applied to more complex tasks and material.
-The actor’s increasing freedom is directed into more varied forms; voice and speech work extend into use of heightened language and dialect; work upon presence of self moves into work upon character transformation; work with modern realistic material moves to work with period and style.
-The leitmotif of the year is effective use of language.
-Shakespeare is given prominent play.
-Actors are continuously in either Clarence Brown productions or rehearsal projects.
+In the second year, actors apply basic tools to more complex tasks and material.
+Actors direct their increasing freedom into more varied forms.
+In the voice and speech realm, the work extends into use of heightened language and speech and accent analysis.
+The work on availability of self moves into characterization; work with modern material moves to work with period and style.
+A major emphasis of the year is effective and impactful use of language.
+With some exceptions, actors are steadily in Clarence Brown productions or projects.

 Year Three: Integration and Graduation

 The third year is about continuing the training, integrating the work of the first two years, working in the CBT, and graduating into the profession.
-Studio work continues, but is more about putting the craft together than breaking it down into components.
-Actors are challenged to take full control of their process.
-Each actor develops and realizes a Project in Lieu of Thesis that culminates with a performance component.
-Production work becomes more prominent, and the faculty begins to work in more of a coaching capacity.
-Actors have opportunities to teach undergraduate beginning acting classes, and/or to assist senior faculty with Directing, Play Analysis, Introduction to Theatre, Shakespearean Text, or other classes.
-The Clarence Brown Theatre season is selected with a greater eye to finding featured roles for third year actors.
+Studio work continues but is more about putting technique together than breaking it down into parts.
+Actors take fuller control of their creative process.
+Each actor develops and realizes a Project in Lieu of Thesis (PILOT) that culminates with a performance component.
+Production work is more prominent, and faculty work in more of a coaching capacity.
+Some actors have opportunities to teach beginner undergraduate acting classes and/or to assist senior faculty in selected courses.
+In selecting the CBT season, we turn more attention to providing featured roles for third year actors.